Our Top 10 Tips for Visiting

 3. Come watch as butterflies fly for the first time in the exhibit.

-4. Ask for a Special Edition Butterflies LIVE!
-Kid Quest once you get to the Conservatory.
+4. Print a special edition Butterflies LIVE!
+Kid Quest before you visit!

 6. Bring a stroller if you think you may need one.

 While strollers aren’t allowed in the Butterflies LIVE! exhibit, there is a place to park them outside the Conservatory.
 If you plan to visit other areas of the Garden, especially the Children’s Garden, you may find a stroller handy, especially at the end of your visit!
 The Garden has some strollers available (free) in the Visitors Center, but they are limited and on a first-come; first-served basis.